Campaign Themes

 A call to the people to support the Emergency Medical System

-The international Emergency Medicine Day (EM-Day) on the 27th of May, launched by EUSEM, European Society for Emergency Medicine, is coming back for its fourth consecutive year.
-EUSEM organizes the EM Day to promote and raise awareness worldwide of how a well-organized Emergency Medicine System increases the possibility of survival of patients and reduces the rate of disability after medical emergencies.
-COVID-19 has made very clear that a free and accessible Emergency-Medicine System is essential in facing all the challenges the pandemic brings.
+The international Emergency Medicine Day (EM-Day) on the 27th of May, launched by EUSEM (European Society for Emergency Medicine), came back for its fourth consecutive year.
+EUSEM organizes EM Day to promote and raise awareness worldwide of how a well-organized Emergency Medicine System increases the possibility of patient survival while also reducing the rate of disabilities following medical emergencies.
+COVID-19 made very clear that a free and accessible Emergency-Medicine System is essential in facing all the challenges that something like a pandemic brings.

 2020